 Further, the CZ Sharp-Tail is offered in 12, 20, 28 and .410 — each gauge built on its own size frame.
 Thus, the 28 gauge weighs only a whisper compared to the 12 gauge.
 But, even the 12 gauge is no heavyweight at 7 pounds, 3 ounces.
 All Sharp-Tails come with a 28-inch barrel only and extractors that lift both shells out for easy removal.

 There’s a classic feel to these guns with splinter fore-end (though CZ calls it a semi-beavertail) and a semi-pistol grip stock of Turkish walnut.
 Swing one on an upland bird and your mind will maybe take you back into history 100 years.
 The 20 gauge and 28 gauge weigh 6.3 and 5.9 pounds, respectively.
 In my view, these are the gauges to select for upland shooting, and the 12 for waterfowl and turkeys.
 The .410 CZ Sharp-Tail also weighs in at 5.9 pounds.
-List price is right around $1,000.
+List price is just above $1,000.